thillRobot/ros_workshop/module4/tutorial4_create_package/tutorial4_create_package.md

 }
 ```

-Save the file as a <node_name>.cpp in the src directory of the package your created in previously in **Part I**.The sample code shown below.
+Save the file as a `turtlesim_publisher.cpp` in the source directory of the package your created in previously in **Part I**.

 #### Step 4: Configure `CMakeLists.txt` and compile node

 Open the `CMakeList.txt` file with the text editor.
-This file contains configuration commands related to the custom package `<package_name>` as indicated by the preceding directort location `~/catkin_ws/src/tutorial4/` .
+This file contains configuration commands related to the custom package `tutorial4` as indicated by the preceding directory location `~/catkin_ws/src/tutorial4/` .

 ```
 gedit ~/catkin_ws/src/tutorial4/CMakeLists.txt